 The instrument can be supplied with a real-time clock for data logging of up to 100 entries of the variables as displayed on the main menu.

 Main Menu Variables

 Main Menu Variables Default Units Variable Type

-Mass kg Total
+Volume L Total

-Mass Flowrate kg/min Rate
+Volume Flowrate L/min Rate

 User Value Rate

-Refer to Available Units of Measurement on page 60 for the list of available units.
+Refer to Available Units of Measurement on page 58 for the list of available units.

 Communications